 Light of Evolution

+“Why are there so many kinds of bugs?”
 “How do I makes sense of this overwhelmingly huge universe?”
-“Why are there so many kinds of bugs?”
+“What is my purpose?”
 “Why did I just eat that whole bag of chips?”

 For many of us, these questions remain unanswered or unanswerable.
 For others of us, we can begin to understand such questions with an understanding of where we came from.